LelsersLasers/HouseOfCards/README.md

 	- 1 per enemy killed
 - There is a movement speed penalty while shooting and reloading

-## Power ups
+### Powerups

+Powerups can stack and are calculated independently (even for 2 of the same time of powerup).
+You get a stat buff card every level up and a card buff every time you kill a super enemy.

+#### Stat Buffs

-- Flat +1 damage to all cards
+- Red: Flat +1 damage to all cards
-- +2 hp and increase max hp by 2
+- Green: +2 hp and increase max hp by 2
-- 5% faster fire rate
+- Orange: 5% faster fire rate
-- 5% movement speed buff
+- Purple: 5% movement speed buff

+#### Card Buffs

-- Diamonds pierce one additional enemy
+- Blue 1: Diamonds pierce one additional enemy
-- Hearts have 5% chance to heal 1 hp (won't increase max hp)
+- Blue 2: Hearts have 5% chance to heal 1 hp (won't increase max hp)
-- Clubs stun for 0.25 seconds
+- Blue 3: Clubs stun for 0.25 seconds
-- Spades have 20% chance to double damage
+- Blue 4: Spades have 20% chance to double damage

 ## Credits